-I have noted that this particular posting about our Filipino traits and values has been/is very popular among visitors and I guess the popularity stems from the desire of seriously concerned fellow Filipinos to: learn, have deeper understanding and find solutions to stop and reverse the national predicaments being inflicted on the lives of past and present generations of the native Filipino majority.
+I have noted that this particular posting about our Filipino traits and values has been/is very popular among visitors and I guess the popularity stems from the desire of seriously concerned fellow native Filipinos to: learn, have deeper understanding, find solutions to stop and reverse the national predicaments suffered and being inflicted on the lives of past, present and foreseeable future generations of our fellow native Filipino majority.

 With such understanding, it is hoped that it will lead to an appreciation and realization that a great part of the problem is ourselves.
 I think and believe that many of our national problems are created and/or heightened, knowingly or unknowingly, by our so-called Filipino Norm of Morality.

 We appreciate and realize that traits and values may influence one another reciprocally, but I believe and think that the latter have greater influence in more instances (a thinking person tend to behave more consistently according to his values).

 - to employ their positive and dampen their negative potentials in our culture and society,

 - to appreciate acting with less individualistic, personal selfishness; and instead

 - to recognize the higher need for a strong sense of national community which we desperately miss; and

 - to express in terms of national unity, i.e. Filipino nationalism; the sine qua non for national progress, that is, the attainment of the common good.

 Here our native culture is looked at just from the religious point of view.
 Frankly, I see this point of view as limited or inadequate, based on what I have alluded to regarding source in the preceding paragraph.
 I will go back, try a broader and deeper look into the issue of our native Filipino culture, i.e. cultural aspects which I see as obstacles to national development sometime later.